bonsai-team/matam/eval_and_release/README.md

   ```

 WARNING: checks out that the right matam package was used!

-## 4 - Remove the dev label on anaconda
+## 4 - Remove the anaconda package
 if you are happy with your new package, remove the conda package from [anaconca](https://anaconda.org/bonsai-team/matam/files)
 and perform a pull request to Bioconca team.